 While smoke alarms can alert residents to a home fire, they cannot extinguish a fire.
 Sprinkler systems can!

-Cohnways brother, Michael (below w/sunglasses) graduated from the Oak Hill Fire Academy.
-The graduation ceremony was held October 15 at the Barton Creek Country Club.
+Cohnway's brother, Michael (below w/sunglasses) graduated from the Oak Hill Fire Academy October 15, 2011.
 This was the 9th class to graduate from the academy.
-These cadets trained in one of the hottest and dryest summers on record.
-"Congratulations" to the Class of 2011.
-We wish each and every one great success in the Fire Service.
+These cadets make it look easy but they trained in one of the hottest and dryest summers on record.
+"Congratulations" Class 9.
+We wish each of you great success in the Fire Service.

 (Walking the hose removes water before going back on the truck)